 Old Mill Farm House is set on a hill, seven hundred feet above sea level.
 We offer warm and welcoming B&B accommodation, on a property that is completely encircled by the glorious mountain ranges of Snowdonia.
 The bed and breakfast is situated on the edge of Trawsfynydd village, a few miles north of Coed y Brenin mountain bike centre.

 The accommodation is provided in the Old Stables and the Old Hay Barn.
 They have been imaginatively restored and converted to provide seven pretty cottage-style bedrooms with delightful names chosen to reflect their décor.
-In some of the rooms the character of these old farm buildings is retained in the exposed stone walls and original beams.
+In some of the rooms, the character of these old farm buildings is retained in the exposed stone walls and original beams.
 Each room has its own TV, hospitality tray and en-suite shower room.
-Individual front doors allow freedom of access, without disturbing other guests, (ideal for dog owners!) and late arrivals are no problem.
+Individual front doors allow freedom of access, without disturbing other guests, (ideal for dog owners!) and late arrivals (by arrangement).
 There is ample parking in the attractive courtyard.
 We welcome pets in 5 of our 7 rooms but we cannot take them in Welsh Mountain or Snowy Peaks.

 Pink Sunset is our largest twin room and has a new en-suite shower room.